MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Select the type of information to reconcile using the Reconcile Receivables Amounts window.

-- **Current Customer Information** If marked, the aging periods for each customer card are verified with the amounts recorded for the customer’s transactions.
+- **Current Customer Information** If marked, the aging periods for each customer card are verified with the amounts recorded for the customer's transactions.
 Summary information about outstanding amounts, unpaid finance charges, and current balances is verified.
-If the amounts don’t match, the system sets the balances as calculated.
+If the amounts don't match, the system sets the balances as calculated.
 The Reconcile Customer Balances report displays only the customers whose balances were changed during the process.

 - **Outstanding Document Amounts** If marked, the transaction balances are verified with the amounts applied to them for each customer card in the range.
 If the calculated transaction balance does not equal the amount on the transaction, the system sets the balances as calculated.
-Each document that’s changed is printed on the Outstanding Documents Reconciliation report.
+Each document that's changed is printed on the Outstanding Documents Reconciliation report.

 - **Batch Information** If marked, the system verifies the batch each transaction is assigned to, the number of transactions in the batch, and the batch total.
-If any of the system calculations don’t match the original amounts, the batches are reconciled.
+If any of the system calculations don't match the original amounts, the batches are reconciled.
 Also, any batches that were missing are added.
 Any batches that are changed or added are printed on the Batch Reconciliation Report.

 -  **Fiscal Year** If marked, the summary information for the selected fiscal year is verified with the detail transaction information.
-If the amounts don’t match, the period summary amounts are adjusted based on the posted detail transactions.
+If the amounts don't match, the period summary amounts are adjusted based on the posted detail transactions.

 - **Calendar Year** If marked, the summary information for the selected calendar year is verified with the detail transaction information.
-If the amounts don’t match, the period summary amounts are adjusted based on the posted detail transactions.
+If the amounts don't match, the period summary amounts are adjusted based on the posted detail transactions.

 ### Reconciling receivables amounts

-Use the Reconcile Receivables Amounts window to compare the aging period amounts for each customer card with the amounts recorded for the customer’s transactions, the outstanding document amounts, batch totals and amounts, fiscal year summary information, and calendar-year summary information.
+Use the Reconcile Receivables Amounts window to compare the aging period amounts for each customer card with the amounts recorded for the customer's transactions, the outstanding document amounts, batch totals and amounts, fiscal year summary information, and calendar-year summary information.

 > [!NOTE]
-> Before reconciling, back up all your company’s accounting data.
+> Before reconciling, back up all your company's accounting data.

  To reconcile receivables amounts:**